ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 An Action SHOULD have a human [agent](http://schema.org/agent) who was responsible for authorizing the action, and MAY have an [instrument](http://schema.org/instrument) which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.

 An Action's status MAY be recorded in an [actionStatus] property.
-The status must be one of the values enumerated by [ActionStatusType]: ActiveActionStatus, CompletedActionStatus, FailedActionStatus or PotentialActionStatus.
+The status must be one of the values enumerated by [ActionStatusType]: `ActiveActionStatus`, `CompletedActionStatus`, `FailedActionStatus` or `PotentialActionStatus`.

 An Action which has failed MAY record any error information in an [error](http://schema.org/error) property.